The internet has brought many opportunities for online jobs for teens. No longer do you need to be an adult to make $1000 a week.

 23. Start a blog

-You can being making money online with a blog.
+You can begin making money online with a blog.
 Running a blog may prove to be one of the most profitable and satisfying online jobs teens can do.

 24. Start a website